Growing Home Garden Tomatoes

 An old standby with vigorous, productive plants, Better Boy has maintained its popularity for many years.
-Fruits are firm and globe-shaped and may weigh up to about one pound.
+Fruits are firm and globe-shaped and average between 8 and 16 ounces.
 Quality is good, and production is abundant.
 Matures in about 75 days.

-This variety has a greater range of disease resistance than many others and won an All-America Selections award in 1994.
-Fruits are smooth and red, may weigh 10 to 12 ounces and are produced abundantly.
+An improved version of the very popular Big Beef, this variety has better flavor, adaptability, disease resistance and appearance.
+Like the original Big Beef, it is an All-America Selections award winner.
+Fruits are smooth with intensely red interiors, may weigh 10 to 12 ounces, and are produced abundantly.
 Matures in about 73 days.

 This variety was an All-America Selections winner in 1984 and continues to be popular.
 Plants are determinate, which indicates that vines are short and bushy, not lending themselves to staking.
 Fruits are firm and red and weigh 7 to 8 ounces.
 Plants are highly productive, and first harvest can be expected in about 70 days.

 True to its name, Early Girl matures in only 52 days, making it one of the earliest varieties available.
 It bears medium-sized fruit of 4 to 6 ounces in abundance on indeterminate plants and probably is best suited as a companion variety to provide early tomatoes from the home garden.

 This variety has maintained popularity and continues to be a favorite of home gardeners.
 Fruits are abundantly produced and weigh about 8 ounces.
 Fruits are crack-resistant, meaty and flavorful.
 Considered relatively low in acidity.